Lessons in Disappointment

 So it went with Mrs. Katzman.
 I wanted to be liked, but I gave up trying to solve the riddle of being liked by this woman.
 And though it was agreed on the playground she was nothing but a mean old teacher, a part of me felt responsible for her meanness, as if my un-waving flag was the final piece of evidence needed to condemn her world to a place guaranteed to disappoint.
-After my parents divorced and my father moved to Florida, I did not wish to contribute to anyone’s disappointment.

 Then the evening came that I accompanied my mother to Parent Teacher Night.
 I had decided it would be acceptable to endure Mrs. Katzman’s capricious temper from behind the shelter of my mother’s unconditional acceptance.
 But when we marched into the room together – my mother having been fully prepared for what was to come – Mrs. Katzman turned from her desk, saw me, and her face broke into a grandmother’s joyous smile.